Lectures on AKSZ Sigma Models for Physicists: Topological Field Theory in Two Dimensions

-The action $(\ref{PSM})$ is unitary, and physical degrees of freedom of fields are zero because we analyze the constraints in the Hamiltonian analysis or counting the gauge symmetries in the Lagrangian analysis.
-The partition function does not depend on a metric on $\Sigma$ and $M$.
+The action given by equation (\ref{PSM}) is unitary, and the fields have no physical degrees of freedom, which can be shown by analyzing it using the constraints in the Hamiltonian analysis or by counting the gauge symmetries in the Lagrangian analysis.
+The partition function does not depend on the metrics on $\Sigma$ and $M$.
 That is, the Poisson sigma model is a topological field theory.

+In the remaining part of this subsection, we list known applications of the Poisson sigma model.